 I’m a big believer in forever learning.
 There’s always a new skill to master (or at least get better at).
 It keeps your web design business fresh and current, and your clients will thank you for it.

 But what are the best resources out there for daily learning?
 Here’s what I use!

 I love exploring and collecting design inspiration.
 There are so many amazing designers out there, and I feel lucky to be able to learn from there techniques.

 Here are a few of my favorite design resources for any skill level between beginner and pro.

 Mason Gentry created Design by Numbers to help explain the design process to non-designers.
 Unlike other books that focus on design history or theory, Gentry prefers to jump straight into practical advice.
-If you’re new to creating websites or interested in understanding the process, check out his free 30-day email course or his book.
+If you’re new to creating websites or interested in understanding the process, check out his book.